 *One very important note:

-This crisis response model was developed specifically for individuals with high self-control and low impulsivity.
-All items on the list may not be safe or applicable to everyone experiencing a crisis.
+This Mental Health Crisis response model was developed specifically for individuals with high self-control and low impulsivity.
+All items on the list may not be safe or applicable to everyone experiencing a mental health crisis.
 Always call emergency responders if you are concerned someone is in imminent danger of harming themselves.

 This list is an extremely condensed version of the instructions for practitioners for crisis response that are described in the RO-DBT manual.
 Please refer to the manual for any clarification, this visual is meant to be a sort of artistic “cheat sheet” for refreshing information already learned.